semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 **blocks and jobs**: Blocks and jobs organize the execution flow.
 Each block can have one or more jobs.
 All jobs in a block run in parallel, each one in an isolated environment.
 Semaphore waits for all jobs in a block to pass before starting the next one.
-Additionally, we can define environment variables at the block level, and we can import secrets.
+Additionally, we can set environment variables and import secrets for all the jobs in the block.
-We’ll talk about secrets in the next section.
-Commands in the *prologue* section are executed before each job in the block.
-It’s a convenient place for setup commands.
+We’ll talk about secrets momentarily.
+Commands in the *prologue* section are executed before each job in the block; it’s a convenient place for setup commands:

 ``` yaml
 blocks: